How do gold half sovereign value by the year?

 The half Sovereign were first produced in 1817 during the reign of George III to make larger denominations easier and more convenient to handle – and today it is an attractive addition to any collection.
 Half Sovereigns were normally just used for special commemorative occasions such as the monarch’s birthday.
 As such, they’re also referred to as Commemorative Coins.

-Value of gold is dependent on the market fluctuation and varies according to the current gold spot price.
+The value of gold is dependent on the market fluctuation and varies according to the current gold spot price.

 What is the difference between a half sovereign and full?

 A half and full Sovereign both have a face value, qualifying them as legal tender in the UK.
 While the full sovereign weighs 7.98g – coin features a £1 value, the half sov weighs 3.99g and the piece has a 50p face value.
 The Sovereign coins are made from 22ct gold, and have been designed as an affordable way of owning a coin worth more than its denomination value, back by the government.
+Looking to find out if your gold sovereign is real?
+Then read our blog on ‘How To Tell If Gold Is Real‘

 What is the size of a half gold sovereign?